saragamadhikari/classpract-.net/README.md

 # classpract-.net

-The class practice qns are inside Function folders
+The class practice qns are inside Classworks in  Function folders